 Our vision

-E-SAF is an innovative drop-in fuel which is forecast to be an important lever in reducing emissions from long-haul aviation by 2050.
-It could produce 90% fewer emissions over its lifecycle from production to use than fossil jet fuel, with fewer feedstock constraints and lower environmental risks than other SAF types.
+Sustainable aviation fuel synthetically made from captured CO2 and hydrogen (known as "e-SAF") is a low-carbon drop-in fuel which is crucial to reduce emissions from long-haul aviation by 2050.
+It could produce 90% lower emissions over its lifecycle (from production to consumption) than fossil jet fuel, with fewer feedstock constraints and lower environmental risks than other SAF types.
 With 70% of planned e-SAF production capacity in Europe, the region is well positioned to lead the way.

 Our mission

-To pave the way for the first large-scale e-SAF plants to reach Final Investment Decision by end 2025
+To pave the way for large-scale e-SAF plants to reach Final Investment Decision in time for production to start in 2030

-To date, no large-scale e-SAF plant has reached final investment decision, held back by large investment requirements, high risks, and a lack of off-take.
-Project SkyPower focuses on a critical window of opportunity – to meet industry emissions reduction targets by 2050, we must get first projects to FID by end of 2025 to be operational by 2030 and scale the transformative technology behind e-SAF to reach market tipping points in the 2030s.
+To date, no large-scale e-SAF plant has reached FID, held back by large investment requirements and a lack of revenue certainty.
+Project SkyPower focuses on a critical window of opportunity – to meet industry emissions reduction targets by 2050, we must get the first projects to be operational by 2030 and scale the transformative technology behind e-SAF to reach market tipping points in the 2030s.
 Working together, our members will find solutions to reduce the green premium, share the costs and de-risk first projects.

 Our plan